+College of Technology

-The Division of Information Technology and Advanced Communications Award is given to an undergraduate degree recipient from the iTAC Division.
-The student must have a distinguished academic record and must demonstrate excellence in one or more fields of information technology, communications, or design.
+This award is given to a bachelor's degree recipient from the College of Technology.
+The student must have a distinguished academic record which demonstrates excellence in one or more fields of information technology, communications, or design.